Deciding the Existence of Interpolants and Definitions in First-Order Modal Logic: Introduction

-Finally, we consider the one-variable fragment \FOMK{} of quantified $\mathsf{K}$ and prove a non-elementary upper bound for interpolant/definition existence using the fact that \FOMK{} has finitely many non-equivalent formulas of bounded modal depth.
-To our surprise, conservative extensions and uniform interpolant existence are still undecidable in \QK{}, which is proved by adapting the undecidability proof for \FOMS{}.
+The non-elementary upper bound is established using the fact that \FOMK{} has finitely many non-equivalent formulas of bounded modal depth.
+The undecidability result is proved by adapting the undecidability proof for \FOMS{}.